 Despite all the challenges, the 2023 Subaru Crosstrek, Outback, Forester, and other new models had a good year.
 We will have the final sales results early this week.
 Subaru did many things right with its top-selling models, and most will stay the same in 2023.
 Subaru has core values and concepts that make them distinctive, which customers have come to rely on when they buy a Subaru vehicle.

-The 2022 Subaru Forester, Outback, and Crosstrek will arrive later this year, and many characteristics will stay the same.
-Subaru's core values of all-wheel-drive, safety, the Boxer engine, and fun-to-drive cars won't go away.
-Check out ten things customers can count on and one thing Subaru should do in 2021.
+Subaru's core values of all-wheel-drive, safety, the Boxer engine, and fun-to-drive cars won't change.
+Check out ten things customers can count on and one thing Subaru should do in 2023 to be even better.